CathalButler/language_detector/README.md

 ## language_detector
 ### Cathal Butler | G00346889 | Final Year Software Development
-An Asynchronous Language Detection System
+An Asynchronous Language Detection System that builds a language database on the WiLI benchmark dataset.
+Multiple users can query a language by inputting their own string.

 Find project spec [here](https://github.com/butlawr/language_detector/blob/master/oodppAssignment2019.pdf)

 ### Environment Setups
 Environment setup can be done in two ways, ether install [Tomcat](https://tomcat.apache.org/download-80.cgi) or use a [Docker](https://www.docker.com/) container with tomcat.

+Place the `wili-2018-Edited.txt` in a directory called `data/` @ the root of your filesystem.

+Linux `/data`
+Windows `C:/data`

 ### How to run with Docker